FAQs on Project Description

 - Who should I contact if I have concerns following submission of a Project Description?

-- When is the best time for me to make submissions to the NEB on the merits of the project?
+- When is the best time for me to make submissions to the CER on the merits of the project?

 What is a Project Description?

 A Project Description describes a project that a company expects to file an application for at a later date.
-It is written by the company and submitted to the National Energy Board (NEB).
-A Project Description is not an application; rather, it provides preliminary information about an expected application, allowing the NEB to initiate preparatory processes in anticipation of that application.
+It is written by the company and submitted to the Canada Energy Regulator (CER).
+A Project Description is not an application; rather, it provides preliminary information about an expected application, allowing the CER to initiate preparatory processes in anticipation of that application.
 The company will provide a more thorough description and analysis of the proposed project when it submits its formal application, which generally occurs some months after the Project Description is submitted.

-The NEB’s website provides further information on Pre-Application Project Descriptions, including the types of projects for which a Project Description should be filed and the information that should be included.
+The CER’s website provides further information on Pre-Application Project Descriptions, including the types of projects for which a Project Description should be filed and the information that should be included.

 Are Project Descriptions publicly available?